rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

    The following guidelines apply to the usage of YANG extensions:

-   o  The semantics of the extension MUST NOT contradict any YANG
+   * The semantics of the extension MUST NOT contradict any YANG statements.
-      statements.
 Extensions can add semantics not covered by the normal YANG statements.

-   o  The module containing the extension statement MUST clearly
-      identify the conformance requirements for the extension.
+   * The module containing the extension statement MUST clearly identify the conformance requirements for the extension.
 It should be clear whether all implementations of the YANG module containing the extension need to also implement the extension.
 If not, identify what conditions apply that would require implementation of the extension.

-   o  The extension MUST clearly identify where it can be used within
-      other YANG statements.
+   * The extension MUST clearly identify where it can be used within other YANG statements.

-   o  The extension MUST clearly identify if YANG statements or other
-      extensions are allowed or required within the extension as substatements.
+   * The extension MUST clearly identify if YANG statements or other extensions are allowed or required within the extension as substatements.